• Skip to main content

 Platter of orzo pasta salad with lemon, cherry tomatoes and chickpeas.

-Lemon Orzo Pasta Salad is the perfect side dish to your summer cook out, or a great meal prep for healthy lunches!
-This colorful rainbow orzo salad is loaded with tomato, kalamata olives, bell pepper, artichokes, chickpeas, feta cheese and lots of greens!
-Full of fresh Mediterranean flavor, it feeds a crowd and is perfect for "What should I bring?"
+Lemon Feta Orzo Salad is the perfect side dish to your summer cook out, or a great meal prep for healthy lunches!
+This colorful lemon orzo salad with pine nuts is loaded with tomato, kalamata olives, bell pepper, artichokes, chickpeas, feta cheese and lots of greens!
+Full of fresh Mediterranean flavor, it feeds a crowd and is perfect when you can't decide "What should I bring?"

 Hit the stars to rate this recipe!